AmoyCherry/fuzz-with-LLM/documents/notes/DataSet.md

    1. syscall name
    2. and its parameters
    3. and its return value
-   4. and entry time line by line;
+   4. and entry time
+   5. and process name for resource locating;

 2. We will encounter entry trace first to get the syscall name and its parameters and entry time;